Staining and Interpretation of Smears

 Since many Gram positive bacteria tend to become Gram negative with age, the Gram stain should be used with overnight cultures.
 Sample from the edge of a colony, where cells are actively growing.

 Different formulas have been used for crystal violet, safranin, and decolorizer, all of which are effective.
+In the teaching laboratory these solutions will be provided ready made.

-How to screw up a Gram stain
+How to mess up a Gram stain

 At low magnifications Gram stained material looks like dirt on the slide.
 Higher magnifications are needed in order to see any detail at all.
 Bacteria are often concentrated in a ring around the original smear.
 Bright field oil immersion microscopy is necessary to see an undistorted image of any directly stained bacterial smear.
 A Gram negative or positive phenotype cannot be confirmed with certainty using only a dry magnification, since typical cells are a half micrometer in diameter, less than the best resolution of the high dry lens.
 Phase contrast or dark field viewing improve the resolution, but both distort the color.
 High dry magnification distorts both shape and color.